Ira-Project/lastword/Fundraise/__Outline.md

 - [x] Send Aditya intro emails ✅ 2024-07-30
 - [ ] Follow up with Shailu Tipparaju and Venugopal (Astarc) in August
 - [ ] Email SHL ventures
+- [x] Message Anirudh Joshi and see if you can get any intros ✅ 2024-07-30